 - A child support order can be established administratively, or through the CSEA.
 Unless there is a divorce or dissolution filed in court, most orders start out administratively through two ways: a client completes an Application for Services OR a client is receiving a type of public assistance that requires compliance with the CSEA.
 Receipt of an Ohio Works First (OWF) cash grant and in some instances receipt of state and medical benefits requires that the parent cooperate with the CSEA in establishment of paternity and support orders.
 Administrative orders do not contain custody or visitation wording.
 Custody and visitation issues must be handled through the court;

 - A child support order can also be established through the court.
-Divorces and dissolutions that involve children have support established through the court.
+Divorces and Dissolutions that involve children have support established through the court.
 Instead of applying for services through the CSEA, parties who are not married can file for a child support order through the court directly and avoid going through the CSEA for establishment.
-Any divorce/dissolution actions, including but not limited to child support, medical support, custody, visitation, property settlements, must be handled/filed in court.
+Any Divorce or Dissolution action, including but not limited to child support, medical support, custody, visitation, and property settlements, must be handled/filed in court.